Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Variance swap and the portfolio return covariance matrix

 \end{definition}

-To price the multivariate variance swap, we need to construct the covariance matrix of the returns (i.e portofolio return covariance matrix).
-Assume that \(r_1,r_2,r_3,...,r_n\) be the dynamics of the log returns of the given stochastic volatility model.
-Hence, the portfolio return covariance matrix is given by
+To price the generalized variance swap, we need to construct the return covariance matrix of the underlying multiple assets.
+Suppose that \(r_1,r_2,r_3,...,r_n\) denote the log returns of the individual \(n\) assets.
+Then the return vector is given by

-The instantaneous variance of the multi-asset dynamics is given by the determinant of the covariance matrix of the log-returns dynamics.
-Hence, to price a multivariate variance swap using the generalized variance method, we compute the determinant \(\Sigma\) (i.e., \(|\Sigma|\)) to obtain the instantaneous variance of the portfolio return.
-The price \(P_{var}\) of a multivariate variance swap with strike price \(K_{\text{var}}\) is
+The portfolio return covariance matrix is obtained from the vector of individual returns that comprises variance and covariance which is given by:

+The determinant-based instantaneous generalized variance is given by \(\det(\Sigma)\) where \(\Sigma\) is the portfolio return covariance matrix.
+Thus, the generalized variance swap is priced using \(\det(\Sigma)\), which measures the joint multivariate dispersion of asset returns.
+This approach, which is based on multivariate statistical techniques, was employed by \cite{hajdu2021new} to measure multidimensional inequality of a stratified society.
+The members of the society form a cloud in the oblique space of dimensions of inequality, such as income, expenditure, and property, and we refer the reader for more information.\\